-AFRL Seeking new Proposals for SOUP AI Program
+AFRL Seeking New Proposals for SOUP AI Program

-The Air Force Research Lab (AFRL) is serving up a new solicitation for its SOUP – Sensing Operation Using Prediction – program seeking proposals to develop advanced AI technologies that strengthen the military’s intelligence, surveillance, and reconnaissance (ISR) capabilities.
+The Air Force Research Lab (AFRL) is serving up a new solicitation for its SOUP – Sensing Operation Using Prediction – program, seeking proposals to develop advanced AI technologies that strengthen the military’s intelligence, surveillance, and reconnaissance (ISR) capabilities.

 Published on SAM.gov on April 14, the solicitation outlines SOUP’s goals: developing new algorithms for tracking and sensor resource management; modifying existing algorithms; conducting experiments to evaluate combat identification (CID) effectiveness; integrating with other CID improvement efforts; and simulating scenarios to measure algorithm performance.